 The past year has been a wild ride.
 From remote work, homeschooling and pets on Zoom calls, to almost everybody discovering a surprising talent for baking.

 Banana bread aside, 2020 has been a milestone year for technology.
-One where the world realised that end-to-end process automation, powered by agile, scalable technologies, and combined with IT and business collaboration, are key ingredients for the new decade.
+One where the world realized that end-to-end process automation, powered by agile, scalable technologies, and combined with IT and business collaboration, are key ingredients for the new decade.

 So, what else do we think will be on the cards in 2021?
 Continuous Delivery, microservices, RPA, new emerging uses for process automation or even more uses for process audit data?
 Here’s a taste of the trends we believe will emerge in the coming year: